User Account Control: Run all administrators in Admin Approval Mode

-Note: If this security setting is configured to Disabled, the Security Center notifies the user that the overall security of the operating system has been reduced.
+If this security setting is configured to Disabled, Windows Security app notifies the user that the overall security of the operating system has been reduced.

-- Enable this policy to allow all other UAC features and policies to function.
+- Turn on this policy to allow all other UAC features and policies to function.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

 The following table lists the actual and effective default values for this policy.
 Default values are also listed on the policy's property page.

 |Server type or GPO||Default value|